DRCL-USC/Quadruped_Wrapper/README.md

 The remaining steps, including loading and running the controller, are the same as for the simulation.

 ## Using Tmux Script
-Multiple Tmux scripts located in the `scripts` directory automate the process of running the simulation or hardware as explained above.
+Multiple Tmux scripts located in the `scripts` directory automate the process of running the simulation or hardware, as explained above.
 To use these scripts, first install:
 ```
 sudo apt-get install tmux tmuxp
 ```